Students on the Open Study Program: Whom can I contact for support?

 How can I enable or disable the creation of group workspaces in my project workspace?

 Enter the workspace in which you want to activate or deactivate the group workspace function.
-Click the tool symbol on the right side of the tab bar on top of the workspace.
-Navigate to “Settings.”
-Underneath the third heading, “Additional options and extensions,” you will see the option “Additional rubric settings.”
+Click the tool symbol on the right side of the tab bar called “Settings.”
+Underneath the first heading, “General” you will see the option “Rubric selection”.
+You can now choose between “show,” “hide” and “off.”

 Why can't I upload any files larger than 500 MB?